 - 1. Open the Function view. - 2.
 In the Timeline view, double-click on the layer that contains the keyframes you want to convert.

 The Layer Properties window opens.

-- 3. Do one of the following: - In the Transformation tab, click the Function Editor 🥜 button.

-In the Timeline view, click the Expand Function + button or press Alt + F and double-click on the function to edit.
+- In the Transformation tab, click the Function Editor 🥜 button. - In the Timeline view, click the Expand Function button or press Alt + F and double-click on the function to edit.